Forums | Noonsite Home | Printable Page | Text Version | Search | Countries | News | General

 Most significant is that the Port Police Office has moved.
 It is now on the east side of the bridge on Evia itself.
 Go straight ahead after crossing the bridge on foot, past a large blue "Parking" sign.
 The new building is about 50 meters up on the right side but the entrance is hard to find because it is up a small, unlikely looking alley just before you get to the building.
 This may change once all the surrounding building work is completed.

 It is necessary to go with your boat papers to the Port Police to notify them of your request to go through the bridge and to pay the fee.
-I was charged Euro 18.60 for a 14.6 meter boat on a Saturday night.
+I was charged Euro 18.60 for a 14.6-meter boat on a Saturday night.
 You call them on Ch 12 at a specified time to find out the specific time of opening (at slack water between the hours of 2200 and 0400)and they then call you by name when you are to proceed.
 You need to be up and ready with anchor weighed because you only have 10 minutes maximum to pass through once they have called.

 We anchored under the fort on the south side with good holding and took the dinghy ashore on the jetty north of the bridge on the west side.
 It is not so clear where to stop to go through the formalities on the way back south.
-The jetty to the north on the east side was rafted three or four deep when we were waiting and the nearest anchorage is a two miles or so away.
+The jetty to the north on the east side was rafted three or four deep when we were waiting and the nearest anchorage is two miles or so away.

 Hope this is of use and interest to other cruisers.